sarankumar-sid/problem-in-javascript/README.md

          If i give a number should say which berth I am supposed to take.
 Lower or Middle or Upper

  # question 6
-              2 input  one is number of steps  another is using that value you will be building it check the image for detail info and test cases
+              2 input  one is number of steps  another is using that value you will be building it check the image for detail info and test case

-#question 7
+ # question 7
               rotation of array

+ # question 8
+               This problem was asked by Microsoft.
+             -> Given a clock time in hh:mm format, determine, to the nearest degree, the angle between the hour and the minute hands.
+             -> Bonus: When, during the course of a day, will the angle be zero?